MuhammedMegz/AsuMathLabG30/README.rst

   this issues dont seems like big one but it is.
 This issue will give you a wrong results with division cause you are going to divide on the determinant which is equals to zero.

+- Segmentation Fault Error:

+  The functions "void addColumn(CMatrix& m)" and "void addRow(CMatrix& m)" is calling the matrix constructor "CMatrix (int nR , int nC, ...)" without passing any arguments to the va_list while the constructor is accessing va_list directly without checking if it exist or not, and that throws a segmentation fault error